DEFRA/fcp-mpdp-backend/README.md

 | `GET: /v1/payments/{payeeName}/{partPostcode}`         | GET    | Get specific payee payment details              |
 | `GET: /v1/payments/{payeeName}/{partPostcode}/file`    | GET    | Download specific payee payment details as CSV  |

+All these endpoints are documented using [hapi-swagger](https://www.npmjs.com/package/hapi-swagger).

+Documentation for the API can be found at [http://localhost:3001/documentation](http://localhost:3001/documentation) when running the application in development mode.

 ## Dependabot

 We have added an example dependabot configuration file to the repository.
 You can enable it by renaming